 This Masters is available as both a one year full time course and as a two year part time course, giving you the flexibility to adapt the course to suit your needs.
 Course attendance is approximately two days at the University per month (Wednesdays), plus clinic and club placements which you will arrange via provided contacts.

 During your studies you will focus on the following modules:

 - Musculoskeletal medicine and sports injuries

 - The sport and exercise medicine practitioner

 - Project work and dissertation

-You will attend a two-day Immediate Care in Sport course in your induction week and arrange MSK clinics and club placements to give you the opportunity to apply your knowledge through practical experience.
+In your first semester you will attend a two-day Immediate Care in Sport course and arrange MSK clinics and club placements to give you the opportunity to apply your knowledge through practical experience.

-You will also have access to our brand new sports facilities and labs, where Olympic athletes train.
+You will also have access to our brand new labs and sports facilities, where Olympic athletes train.

 The course will equip you with strong team working skills through its interdisciplinary approach to training.
 You will be equipped to work in teams of professionals with complimentary expertise such as strength and conditioning, team coaches, physiotherapists and acute injury settings.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.